UK Jive

-UK Jive is the twenty-third studio album by the English rock group, the Kinks, released in 1989.
+UK Jive is the twenty-third studio album by the English rock group the Kinks, released in 1989.
 It was the first album in almost three years since the 1986 album, Think Visual.

-At this point, it was the longest gap between album releases since the inception of the group.
+Overview

+UK Jive is the second and last studio album by the band on the MCA and London labels.

+It was also the last studio album to feature keyboardist Ian Gibbons who left during the sessions.
+Gibbons would later rejoin in time for the group's swan song live album To the Bone.